learn-awesome/mobile-app/README.md

-# app
+# mobile_app

-Humanity's universal learning map
+A new Flutter application.

 ## Getting Started